A beginner's guide to starting RC Drifting (Ver. 2026)

 Top Tier

-Flysky top tier transmitter, 20 model memory, color backlit touchscreen LCD display, adjustable trigger tension, throw and size, unique 180 degree rotating wheel for right and left handed use, optional grip sizes, integrated battery in the grip and micro USB rechargeable LiPo battery in the base that can be disconnected and used as a separate power bank
+Flysky top tier transmitter, 20 model memory, color backlit touchscreen LCD display, adjustable trigger tension, throw and size, unique 180 degree rotating wheel for right and left handed use, optional grip sizes, integrated battery in the grip and USB-C rechargeable LiPo battery in the base that can be disconnected and used as a separate power bank.
+8 channel for NB4+ and 12 channel for NB4 Pro + with 2 ultra fast channels.
+Pro + featuring a carbon fiber carrying case, wireless charging.

 Conclusion

 I hope this post has well informed you about your options on getting into RC drifting if you have been thinking about getting into it.
 It can definitely be some real fun but what’s not fun is spending a lot of money on stuff that isn’t good or doesn’t work very well.
 It ruins your experience of the hobby and many people who get into those situations leave RC drifting and never come back so my goal with this was to inform and educate you on some of the aspects of your first RC drift car and what you should know and expect before biting the bullet on a setup.
-I try to be as thorough as I can with these things so as to leave as little questions as possible but if I did miss anything or you still have any questions about starting your RC drift journey please don’t hesitate to reach out to our social medias at Rolling Garage RC on Facebook, @rollinggaragerc on Instagram or shoot us an email at info@rollinggaragerc.com.
-Thanks for reading and hope to see you out on the track! - Mitch
+That way we get more people who are interested in the hobby to stick around and enjoy it with the rest of us.
+I try to be as thorough as I can with these things so as to leave as little questions as possible but if I did miss anything or you still have any questions about starting your RC drift journey, please don’t hesitate to reach out to our social medias at Rolling Garage RC on Facebook, @rollinggaragerc on Instagram or shoot us an email at info@rollinggaragerc.com.
+Thanks for reading and hope to see you out on the track!

 Comments